Dr. Pen med nålpatron för microneedling och val av rätt nålar.

 What needle depth should one start with for microneedling with Dr. Pen?

-For facial treatment and general skin improvement, about 0.5 mm is a common and safe starting point.
+For facial treatment and general skin improvement, approximately 0.5 mm is a common and safe starting point.
 Thin areas such as around the eyes are often treated with 0.25–0.5 mm.
 Deeper treatment should only be done when one has experience or is trained.

 What needle depth is best for acne scars?

 For milder acne scars, 0.5–1.0 mm is often used.
-Deeper or more fibrotic scars may require 1.0–1.5 mm or more, which should normally be performed by a professional practitioner as recovery and risk level increase with depth.
+Deeper or more fibrotic scars may require 1.0–1.5 mm or more, which should normally be performed by a professional practitioner as recovery and risk levels increase with depth.

-Can you use 36–42-pin needles on the face?
+Can 36–42-pin needles be used on the face?

 What is the difference between 12-pin and 36-pin needles?